 I had mine last week.
-Since it was my third gastroscopy, I've built up some experience!
+Since it was my third gastroscopy, I have built up some experience.

 A gastroscopy is an endoscopic procedure that allows your physician to look directly into your esophagus and stomach.
 By inserting a thin flexible tube, the endoscope, the doctor gets a clear view of your stomach's condition.

 The endoscope has got two channels.
 The first contains a tiny video camera and a light.
 This channel is used as a telescope.
 Various instruments can pass down the other channel to perform a biopsy, surgery or radio-frequency ablation .